dakomura/SegPath_code/README.md

 --- | ---
 --th_opal | IF intensity cutoff

+Note: Please modify the source code so that the RBC segmentation model can be loaded from MLFlow server (l.22-25, l.100).

+`input_dir` is the output directory created by `1.registration_patch_extraction.py`

+output:
+- mask file, which ends with `_IHC_nonrigid_mask2.png`

 ### `4.QC_make_summary.py`
 This script calculates blur level and the correlation between DAPI and Hematoxylin signal.